 or disadvantage of anyone.

-Such is our task: to create a world that works not just for a few people, but where all inhabitants do not suffer from poverty or related diseases.
+Such is our task: to create a world that works for all people.
+Not a world where people continue to suffer from poverty or related diseases.
 It cannot be a world where women, 50% of the world’s population, are disadvantaged.
 It is not a world where people are faced with prejudices, whether racial, religious, or cultural.
 Nor can it be a world where we destroy our natural habitat and don’t make it work for future generations.

 To make the world work for 100% of humanity, we need people to make it happen.
 Not just a handful, but masses of people.
 Indeed, we believe all human beings on this planet have the right and the responsibility to play their role in this fantastic enterprise.

 Unfortunately, many of us are not able to direct their energies fully towards this overarching and urgent task.
-We spent most of our lives at work in organisations that are soulless and focussed on limited goals.
+We spent most of our lives at work in organisations that are sometimes soulless and focussed on limited goals.
 We have created structures in companies that make us passive spectators instead of active participants in building our common future.
 Millions of us remain unemployed or are excluded from engaging in productive and meaningful work.

 As a result, we only use a tiny fraction of the immense potential and energy that we have at our disposal to create a better world together.
 This is what we see as one of the greatest injustices in the world: the tremendous waste of human potential, both individually as collectively.